awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 `InstanceType` \(**Required**, `String`\)
 The instance type to use in this Slurm compute resource\.
 All of the instance types in a cluster must use the same processor architecture, either `x86_64` or `arm64`\.
+If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card, you must set `HeadNode` / `Networking` / `ElasticIp` to `true` to provide public access\.
+AWS public IPs can only be assigned to instances launched with a single network interface\.
+For this case, we recommend that you use a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to provide public access to the cluster compute nodes\.
+For more information on IP addresses, see [Assign a secondary private IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#ManageMultipleIP)\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `MinCount` \(**Optional**, `Integer`\)